snac-cooperative/technical-docs/data_constellation.md

+SNAC Data outline

+This is a broad view of various kinds of data in the SNAC web application.
+At the core, SNAC data was historically EAC-CPF.
+Working with the CPF data causes two things to happen.
+First, CPF data itself becomes more of a constellation than discrete fields.
+Second, using and manipulating the data requires many types of meta data.

+SNAC has always had aspects of controlled vocabulary and authority work.
+Both of those are being formalized and both add data to the SNAC application.

-All the data resides in the SQL database.
-At this time, we have no non-SQL data stores.
+Most of the data resides in the SQL database.
+Nearly every item below corresponds to a SQL table.
+The database also has additional tables serving various linking and record keeping functions.
+At this time, we have several non-SQL data stores: XTF, Neo4j, Elastic search index

 - EAC-CPF constellation (broadly disambiguated from "identity", "entity", "EAC-CPF", "record", etc).
     - Canonical data in SQL tables